pietrodn/filter-bubble/slide.md

 * In the filter bubble, the **public sphere** is less relevant

 * **Autonomy** of the reader is compromised
-    * Readers are not exposed to contents inside their personal bubble
+    * Readers are not exposed to contents outside their personal bubble
 * Worst case scenario: **deliberate use of filters to shape the public opinion**

 ## Importance vs. Relevance